ertyseidohl/aesthetic-landscape-js/README.md

 # a e s t h e t i c

-To Install: No local deps.
-You'll need to have `tsc` installed somewhere (e.g. `npm install -g typescript`).
+To Install: Despite my best efforts there are some node_modules for development, so you'll need to run `npm i`.

 To Build: `tsc` in the top level folder.
 This will build to dist.